 - As the number of anchor charts you and your students create grows, your kiddos will begin to make connections, deep connections among content areas and concepts.
 Those are moments of celebration for sure!

-- You know how important environmental print is very emergent literacy in the younger grades, right?
-Well, from my perspective, anchor charts are an extension of environmental print (that’s contained in the classroom!).
+- Remember how important environmental print is for emergent literacy in the younger grades?
+Well, from my perspective, anchor charts are an extension of environmental print.
 Anchor charts create a literacy-rich environment and serve as souvenirs of the wide range of students’ learning.

 Research and professional experience agree that anchor charts do indeed have a positive impact on students’ learning!

-I’m hoping that now you feel more confident about how to create an anchor chart!
+Hopefully, you now feel more confident about how to create an anchor chart!

 The effectiveness of anchor charts is in how you use them with students.
 How you present anchor charts to students will determine how well they interact with and learn from them throughout the year.

 Anchor charts facilitate learners in becoming independent learners and problem solvers.
 And the cherry on top is that you may see an increase on your standardized test scores, too! (cabbage patch dance!!).

 Good luck with your anchor chart creation journey!